tanveer-sayyed/Experiments/trading/README.md

 In Stock market, its machines talking to machines and competing with machines.
 And machines are not humans!
 They "think" diffirently; its certain that only a machine can defeat a machine, and not a human.
 Hence it is important that the algorithms that we create have zero human intervention, ideally.
 Following is an attempt to build the same, for intra-day frequency.
+The attempt here is to be able to take an opposite position, i.e. if a market is falling, strike on a call; if the market is rising strike on a put.

 The best tradable intra-day value, i.e. which should yield the "minimum" return, is the output of the algorithm.